 ROBERT MURPHY is the co-founder of Dos Madres Press and a prolific poet and scholar.
 Until the age of forty he was not a part of the vibrant literary community of the Greater Cincinnati Area.
 He was not an academician but made his living in the building trades.
 Until… he entered a competition sponsored by the Greater Cincinnati Writer’s League.
 His poem won, and a year’s free membership to the League came along with it.
 That was 32 years ago.
 The rest is history.
 In 2004 he decided to give back to the literary community.
 His wife Elizabeth, a gifted graphic designer, portraitist, and iconographer, is Dos Madres Press’s book designer.
 Dos Madres, two mothers in Spanish, in honor of their own mothers, early supporters of the Press.
 He is the author of a number of books of poetry.

-Claudia Skutar is an assistant professor of English at the University of Cincinnati.
-She teaches literature and composition at the university’s Blue Ash College.
-As a scholar, Dr. Skutar studies and writes about the work of contemporary American poet Mary Oliver and her roots in the Romantic tradition.
-Dr. Skutar also writes poetry and creative nonfiction.
-Her themes encompass the natural landscape—and the Michigan landscape, in particular—as a backdrop to describe ideas about the predator/prey relationship, suffering, and loss among both animals and humans.
+CLAUDIA SKUTAR is an associate professor of English at the University of Cincinnati.
+She teaches composition, literature, creative writing, and liberal arts at the university’s Blue Ash College.
+Professor Skutar writes poetry and nonfiction and as a scholar is interested in animals and culture and environmental literature.
 She’s taught creative writing and poetry workshops to university students in Michigan and Ohio and to community members in the Cincinnati area.
 She’s also been a guest poet at Michigan State University, University of Cincinnati Blue Ash College, and Wright State University.